kaditya25/game-engine/README.md

 ```

 ### Configure for ROS
-After the first time you build `game-engine`, you'll need to add some commands
+After the first time you build `game-engine`, you'll need to add a command
 to your your `.zshrc` configuration file so that whenever you open a terminal,
 the shell will run the necessary ROS setup scripts.